 - 1. Follow teacher instructions.

 - 2. No abusive language or rude gestures.

 - 3. Use equipment properly.
-No standing on Teeter Totter, two people only on Teeter Totter.
 No climbing up the Slide.
 No Rocks in hands.
 No jumping out of swings.
 No climbing on top of equipment.

 - 4. Ask permission to leave the playground.